Harlem Renaissance: Background

 Many in the Harlem Renaissance were part of the early 20th-century Great Migration out of the South into the African-American neighborhoods of the Northeast and Midwest.
 African Americans sought a better standard of living and relief from the institutionalized racism in the South.
 Others were people of African descent from racially stratified communities in the Caribbean who came to the United States hoping for a better life.
 Uniting most of them was their convergence in Harlem.

 Development

 A silent short documentary on "the Negro Artist".
 Richmond Barthé working on Kalombwan (1934).

 During the early 20th century, Harlem was a destination for migrants from around the country, attracting both people from the South seeking work and an educated class who made the area a center of culture, as well as a growing "Negro" middle class.
-These people were looking for a fresh start in life and this was a good place to go.
+These migrants were seeking a fresh start in an area offering greater economic and social opportunities.
 The district had originally been developed in the 19th century as an exclusive suburb for the white middle and upper middle classes; its affluent beginnings led to the development of stately houses, grand avenues, and world-class amenities such as the Polo Grounds and the Harlem Opera House.
 During the enormous influx of European immigrants in the late 19th century, the once exclusive district was abandoned by the white middle class, who moved farther north.